 1. Introductions

 As a snow sports instructor, you are one of the employees on the mountain that spends the most time in direct contact with the guests.
 Often first impressions set the stage for future success.
-What will be your basic framework or model when you first meet the guest?

 2. Creating Group Cohesion